UAH Stays Cool Except NH Land Warms February 2026

 The chart shows monthly Global Land and Ocean anomalies starting 01/1980 to present.
 The average monthly anomaly is -0.02 for this period of more than four decades.
 The graph shows the 1998 El Nino after which the mean resumed, and again after the smaller 2010 event.
 The 2016 El Nino matched 1998 peak and in addition NH after effects lasted longer, followed by the NH warming 2019-20.
 An upward bump in 2021 was reversed with temps having returned close to the mean as of 2/2022.
 March and April brought warmer Global temps, later reversed

 With the sharp drops in Nov., Dec. and January 2023 temps, there was no increase over 1980.
 Then in 2023 the buildup to the October/November peak exceeded the sharp April peak of the El Nino 1998 event.
 It also surpassed the February peak in 2016.
 In 2024 March and April took the Global anomaly to a new peak of 0.94C.
-The cool down started with May dropping to 0.9C, later months declined steadily until August Global Land and Ocean was down to 0.39C. then rose slightly to 0.53 in October.
-Now in January 2026 it is back down to 0.35C.
+The cool down started with May dropping to 0.9C, later months declined steadily until August Global Land and Ocean was down to 0.39C. then rose slightly to 0.53 in October, before dropping to 0.3C in December, and slightly higher now in February 2026.

 The graph reminds of another chart showing the abrupt ejection of humid air from Hunga Tonga eruption.